You can trigger a standup report manually in Slack.

 Type the command “/standup” in any channel or via DM with Standuply.

-Run the command, pick time and change default questions if needed.
+Run the command, pick a time, and change default questions if needed.

 Wait for the team to respond.

 If you run the command in a channel without the @user parameters, Standuply will ask all channel members.